robbyfellaz/mamikos/README.md

 `npm install`

-Create a copy of your .env file:
+Create a copy of your .env file and Setting your database connection:

 `cp .env.example .env`